swadeshi/decentralized-web-primer/curriculum/distributed-data.md

 ---
 Merkle DAGS & Content Addressable Data

+## Concepts

+* Content Digest Hashes
+* Data Integrity: Using Hashes to Validate Content
+* Hash Tables: Using Hash Tables to distribute data in pieces and validate it
+* Hash Trees (aka Merkle DAGs)
+* Why we call Hash Trees "Merkle DAGs"

+* Blockchains: distributed databases that use Merkle DAGs
+* Context: Database Replication - Background, CAP Theorem, Existing Technologies
+* Data structures: the content in the blocks.
+Tabular(Relational, Key-Value), Binary Formats

+* How Hash Tables and Hash Trees are used in Bit Torrent, Git, BitCoin, hypercore/dat

 ## What is a Merkle DAG?
 A Merkle DAG is a tree of Cryptographic hashes.
 What does that mean?